+Operating profit for the financial year was £720 million, a decrease of £267 million.
+This decrease is reflective of reduced wind generation and increased operating losses in the Energy Retail and Wholesale division.

+The unprecedented rise in energy prices in the latter part of 2021 impacted adversely in a number of ways:

-Operating profit for the financial year was £720 million, a decrease of £271 million.
-This decrease is reflective of reduced wind generation in the Renewables division (£91 million) due to exceptional weather conditions and increased operating losses in the Energy Retail and Wholesale division driven by exposure to particularly high energy costs due to lower than expected purchases of variable renewable generation (£140 million) as well as increased costs as result of supplier failures in the market and the impact of tight system margins (£47 million).
-The £86 million pension liabilities revaluation referred to in Note 9F, was mostly offset by redundancy provision movements in the Energy Retail and Wholesale division and increased EA1 operating and maintenance costs.
+- exposure to particularly high energy costs due to lower than expected purchases of variable renewable generation (the latter as a result of weather-related production shortfalls); - increased costs as a result of supplier failures in the market; - the inability to pass on energy costs due to deficiencies in the price cap mechanism; and - higher balancing and Balancing Services Use of System charges ("BSUOS") costs resulting from tight system margins.

+Operating costs and other taxes decreased by £9 million.
+The £86 million pension liabilities revaluation (refer to Note 8F) was mostly offset by redundancy provision movements in the Energy Retail and Wholesale division and increased EA1 operating and maintenance costs.

-Our capital investment decreased by £310 million to £999 million in 2021, primarily reflecting reduced Renewables business investment in the EA1 wind farm following its completion and commissioning.
+Our capital investment decreased by £309 million to £1.0 billion in 2021, primarily reflecting reduced Renewables business investment in the EA1 wind farm following its completion and commissioning.